cms-L1TK/project_generation_scripts/README.md

-    -w, --wires         Reference wires.dat file (from full config) -p, --process       Reference processingmodules.dat file (from full config) -m, --memories      Reference memorymodules.dat file (from full config) -s, --sector        TC phi sector from which to create the reduced config -o, --output        Prefix to add to all output files -l, --layers        Select the layer pair to create seeds with
+    -w, --wires         Reference wires.dat file (from full config) -p, --process       Reference processingmodules.dat file (from full config) -m, --memories      Reference memorymodules.dat file (from full config) -s, --sector        TC phi sector from which to create the reduced config.
+By default this is "F".
+    -o, --output        Prefix to add to all output files -l, --layers        Select the layer pair to create seeds with.
+By default this is "L1L2".

 -----------------------------------------------------------------